 I can’t help to think how underwhelming it is to fly to Algarve and spend your days wandering between the hotel pool and a overcrowded beach.

-I agree we all need some lazy holidays once in a while.
+I agree Algarve can be a beautiful scenery we all need some lazy holidays once in a while.
 But trust me, Portugal has a lot more to offer and its 500km of coast are home to a tremendous set of landscapes and experiences.

 This is where Costa Alentejana and Vicentina come into play.
 The whole southwestern coast of the country, comprising mostly the Alentejo region still lies in the shadow of Algarve and is generally overlooked by tourists.